Delaware Stadium - Delaware Blue Hens

 Access 5

-Delaware Stadium is easy to reach, and is only a couple miles off of Interstate 95.
+Delaware Stadium is easy to reach and is only a couple of miles off Interstate 95.
 You may have to pay some tolls, although locals will know how to avoid them as much as possible.
-Coming from points south on I-95 getting off at Maryland Route 279 will avoid the toll pretty easily, and it is a short drive to the stadium.
+Coming from points south on I-95, getting off at Maryland Route 279 will avoid the toll pretty easily, and it is a short drive to the stadium.
 Parking is $20, and there are plenty of options.
 The best choice may be the large lot right off of Chestnut Hill Road near the track and field throwing pits.
 Use 190 E Chestnut Hill Rd in your GPS for reference.

 Tailgating is a big-time event at Delaware.
 Up to four hours before games, you can expect to see the grills and cooking options spread out in all parking lots.
-The amount of tailgaters is more in line with much larger and recognized programs around the country.
+The number of tailgaters is more in line with much larger and recognized programs around the country.
 It is serious business here in Newark.

 Return on Investment 4